rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > This is just collecting people's opinions, if we want those we are better off asking questions
 > people's specific experiences rather than asking them to 'armchair general' the Rust project.
+> See e.g., 'What is your biggest worry for the future of Rust?'

 ### What new things related to the Rust project are you most excited about in 20XX?